 Music was used to express the story or inspiration, but still, this definition is a bit confusing.
 In a way, it’s hard to talk about music that doesn’t contain any sort of material, whether it’s feelings, visuals, or memories.

 Romantic period composers used short melodic ideas.
 They transformed them and kept on representing the original idea at the same time.
-Additionally, instruments were representing something in nature or imitate a particular noise.
+Additionally, instruments represent something in nature or imitate a particular noise.
 This made it possible to use the dynamics to the extreme limits.

 4. Organic Unity